-ADVANCED WEIGHT TRAINING
+ADVANCED WEIGHT TRAINING PREREQUISITE: None.
 DEPARTMENTAL ADVISORY: KINF 108B.
-LABORATORY: 3 contact hours per week.

 The course is designed to teach safe and proper advanced level technique for resistance exercises.
 Students will use free weights, Olympic platforms, and universal machines to develop muscle strength and endurance through multi-joint and Olympic lift exercises.
 Students of all ability levels will receive individual instruction and create personally tailored programs.
+Associate Degree Applicable

-BEGINNING BODY CONDITIONING
+KINF 112A BEGINNING BODY CONDITIONING

 This course is designed to teach beginner level fitness concepts and movement skills to improve overall cardiovascular fitness, as well as muscular strength and endurance.
-Instruction will be modified to accommodate students of all fitness and skill levels
+Instruction will be modified to accommodate students of all fitness and skill levels.
+Associate Degree Applicable

-INTERMEDIATE BODY CONDITIONING 1 UNIT
+INTERMEDIATE BODY CONDITIONING 1 UNIT PREREQUISITE: None.
 DEPARTMENTAL ADVISORY: KINF 112A.
-LABORATORY: 3 contact hours per week.